St. John's Red Storm: Baseball

 The St. John's baseball team, currently coached by Mike Hampton, has been to the College World Series six times, recorded 34 NCAA appearances, 8 Big East Championships and have sent 70 players on to professional baseball careers.
 The team plays at the 3,500-seat Jack Kaiser Stadium, dedicated in 2007 to the Hall of Fame Coach and former St. John's Athletic Director.
-The stadium is one of the largest college baseball stadiums in the northeast, and is a featured venue on the EA Sports MVP NCAA Baseball video game.
-The stadium was conceived out of a deal between the university and the Giuliani administration.
-The administration wanted to find a location for a single-A team that would be affiliated with the New York Mets.
-Expressing concern about quality of life issues and the spending of public money for a private religious institution, surrounding neighborhood civic groups and local politicians protested the plan.
-In order to placate their concerns, however, the Mets offered to open it up to the communities for local high school games and youth programs.
-This stadium was built despite large protests by community residents as well as State Senator Frank Padavan (while also using city financing) The Red Storm played the first ever game at the Mets' new ballpark, Citi Field on March 29, 2009.
+The stadium is one of the largest college baseball stadiums in the northeast, and is a featured venue on the EA Sports MVP NCAA baseball video game.
+The Red Storm played the first-ever game at the Mets' new ballpark, Citi Field on March 29, 2009.

+St. John's major leaguers have included Rich Aurilia, Danny Burawa, John Franco, Sam Nahem, Joe Panik, Steve Ratzer, Wayne Rosenthal, Mickey Rutner, CJ Nitkowski, and Frank Viola.